onqtam/headjack/src/motivation/startup_case_study.md

 - Interface discoverability - the moment someone with a following posts a comment through it that comment would immediately be visible to their audience on interfaces like Twitter and the URI for the comment will contain the name of the interface that was used for its generation - serving as client attribution & advertisement of the alternative interface.
 No need for influencers to explicitly share `"hey! check out this platform where I made a comment and make sure to follow me there"` to their audience - it'll be automatic & implicit.

-- No risk of platforms cutting access to their APIs to third-party apps & changing their [ToS](https://en.wikipedia.org/wiki/Terms_of_service) because in this ecosystem everything is a third-party app around unified identity and data is no longer host-certified - it is [data-centric](../introduction/data_centric.md).
+- No risk of platforms cutting access to their APIs to third-party apps & changing their [ToS](https://en.wikipedia.org/wiki/Terms_of_service) because in this ecosystem everything is a third-party app around unified identity and data is no longer host-certified - addressing is [data-centric](../introduction/data_centric.md).
 There are no [MOATs](https://www.investopedia.com/ask/answers/05/economicmoat.asp) & lock-in - everyone competes on competency & offering the best possible service to users.